Janabai

-Sant Janābāi was a Marāthi religious poet in the Hindu tradition in India, who was born likely in the seventh or the eighth decade of the 13th century.
+Sant Janābāi was a Marāthi religious Sant and poet in the Hindu tradition in India, who was born likely in the seventh or the eighth decade of the 13th century.
 She died in 1350.

-Janabai was born in Gangākhed 1258-1350, Mahārāshtra to a couple with first names rand and Karand.
+Janabai was born in Gangākhed 1258-1350, Mahārāshtra to a couple with first names Damā and Karund.
 Under the caste system the couple belonged to the matang.
 After her mother died, her father took her to Pandharpur.
-Since her childhood, Janabai worked as a maid servant in the household of Dāmāsheti, who lived in Pandharpur and who was the father of the prominent Marathi religious poet Nāmdev.
+Since her childhood, Janabai worked as a maid servant in the household of Dāmāsheti, who lived in Pandharpur and who was the father of the prominent Marathi religious Sant and poet Nāmdev.
 Janabai was likely a little older than Namdev, and attended to him for many years.